-The most common U.S. citizenship evidence most passport applicants bring with them to their passport acceptance facility appointments is a birth certificate.
+A birth certificate is the most common U.S. citizenship evidence most passport applicants bring with them to apply for a new passport.
 However, not all birth certificates are considered acceptable for getting a new passport.

 In this article, we detail the types of birth certificates the U.S. Passport Agency will and will not accept to get a new passport book or passport card.